eastmallingresearch/RNA-seq_pipeline/README.md

 ### Description
-RNA-seq pipeline for Illumina Mi/HiSeq etc. data.
+RNA-seq pipeline for Illumina data.
 This pipeline is designed to run on a Sun Grid Engine cluster.

+Current implementation uses STAR for aligning, featureCounts for abundance counting and DESeq2 for DGE

+Future verions will include k-mer based alignment (Kallisto/Salmon etc.) with their automatic feature abundance estimates.
+Also trasnscript quantification/estimation tools (isoEM/eXpress etc.).
+If avialable these methods will be analysed with DESeq2 (Note to self to check this).

 ### Setup pipeline
 ```shell